zhongl/scala-with-cats/src/pages/type-classes/given.md

 addAll(1)(using 2)(using 3)
 ```

 However this is not the typical way to pass parameters.
+In fact we don't usually explicit pass parameters to using clause at all.
 We usually use given instances instead, so let's turn to them.

 ### Given Instances